Captain-Kanak/JavaScript/README.md

 # JavaScript Interview Question
 Author - Captain Kanak
-1. What is equality in JavaScript?
+1. What is Equality in JavaScript?
-2. What is typeof operator?
+2. What is typeof Operator?
-3. Explain is Scope in JavaScript?
+3. Explain Scope in JavaScript?
 4. Explain arrays in JavaScript
 5. What is the object type?
 6. Given a string, reverse each word in the sentence